Why are some traditional subjects plural in form?

 Most ic words are plural in form and singular in meaning.

-When those words are used as adjectives, they’re singular or add al. Physical, mathematical, political, statistical, linguistic (NOT al).
+When those words are used as adjectives, they’re singular or add al. With al: physical, mathematical, political, statistical, mechanical.
+Without al: linguistic, electronic, static, hydrodynamic.

-Two of the oldest ic words are singular:
+Two of the oldest ic words are simply singular:

 Rhetoric, logic.